NFDI4BIOIMAGE/Cologne-Hackathon-2023/OMERO-zarr/Cologne_Hackathon_Tasks.md

 <br>
 <br>

-Task usually build on top of another, but some can be worked on independently
+Tasks usually build on top of another, but some can be worked on independently

 <h4 style="color:blue;">
     BIDS/ARC<!--